suvojit004/jobsforwomen/docs/OPERATIONS_RUNBOOK.md

 ## 4. Deployment

-This section is platform-neutral. §4.1 states what *any* host must provide; §4.4–4.6 give concrete recipes for Render (the current deployment), AWS, and any Docker host.
-The current deployment is Render (backend) + Vercel (frontend), but nothing in the application is coupled to either.
+This section is platform-neutral. §4.1 states what *any* host must provide; §4.4–4.6 give concrete recipes for Render, AWS, and any Docker host. **The current production deployment is §4.6** — a self-managed AWS EC2 instance running both containers behind nginx (see the migration note in the header). §4.4 (Render) and §4.5 (AWS-managed) remain as working alternative recipes; nothing in the application is coupled to any specific host.

 ### 4.1 What any platform must provide